codemargaret/landing_page/README.md

 ## Setup/Installation Requirements

-* _No special setup is required to view the web page._
+* _No special setup is required to view the web page online.
+Simply click the GitHub Pages link._
-* _To access the projects:_
+* _To access the projects, complete the following steps:_
 * _Clone the repository._
+* _Open HTML, CSS, and Bootstrap files in a text editor such as Atom for a closer look at the code._
 * _Click on the HTML file to open the page locally._
-* _Open HTML, CSS, and Bootstrap files in a text editor such as Atom for a closer look at the code.

 ## Known Bugs